vtcs5204/23f/labs.md

 We will add you to the Github Classroom account by the end of Tuesday (8/29/2023).
-Afterwards, please accept the assignment (i.e., Lab 0) on Github Classroom using this link: https://classroom.github.com/a/QKlNWKiA.
+Afterwards, please accept the assignment (i.e., Lab 0) on Github Classroom using this [link](https://classroom.github.com/a/QKlNWKiA).
 You will have a separate repo for you to submit codes/results.